grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Articles/Generating-stubs.md

    )
  ]
 ```
-Once this is done you need to ensure that that the `.proto` files to be used for generation
+Once this is done you need to ensure that the `.proto` files to be used for generation
 are included in the target's source directory and that you have defined at least one configuration file.

 ### Configuration